 Our experienced team has the character, courage and commitment to solving the world’s greatest challenges.
 We operate on the ground to facilitate essential research.
 Conducting large-scale interviews and clarifying risks and opportunities, we engage with community leaders to establish sustainable solutions.

 Jamie Dougherty, Executive Director, is a passionate humanitarian and advocate for sustainable development.
 With a strong sense of justice and a powerful will to make a difference, Jamie has evolved from the role of school teacher to change-maker, helping impoverished communities around the globe to upgrade the quality of education, drinking water supply, gender equality and nutrition.
 Jamie started by volunteering at the Home for Women, a safe heaven for sex traffic victims and rape victims in Thailand.
 She helped the home with counseling and empowerment programs like English class.
 Around the same time in Thailand, she involved 40 students from Ruamrudee International School who after raising enough funds, helped a local school in Northern Thailand install a drinking water supply system.
 Jamie has been teaching for the last 12 years with experiences from three different continents.
-She started the ‘Nepal Project’ at the United Nations International School: UNIS, New York, which has been ongoing for 4 years now involving over 120 students where they created and raise funds for meal programs in primary schools in Nepal and go there once a year to visit the schools.
-Recently, she headed the ‘Lanyard Project’ linking one of the most underprivileged groups of women from Nepal to the United Nations’ High Level Political Forum (Forum for Sustainability).
-The participants of the forum wore the lanyards for their ‘Name Tags’ and the Women’s Initiative was commended at the forum.
-Jamie’s interest in furthering the cause of sustainable development takes her to interesting places across the globe that present themselves as important case studies for understanding the process of change.
+She started the ‘Nepal Project’ at the United Nations International School, New York, which has been ongoing for 4 years now, involving over 120 students who created and raise funds for meal programs in primary schools in Nepal and visit the schools once a year.
+Recently, Jamie lead the ‘Lanyard Project,’ linking one of the most underprivileged groups of women from Nepal to the United Nations’ High Level Political Forum (HLPF).
+The participants of the HLPF wore the lanyards for their ‘Name Tags’ and the Women’s Initiative was commended at the Forum.
+Jamie’s interest in furthering the cause of sustainable development has taken her across the globe to places that present important case studies for understanding the process of change.